+Guidance Policy:

-Guidance Policy: At A Child's Garden, we strive to develop the social and emotional growth of the children by providing them with challenging, engaging, and rich experiences.
-Our guidance policy promotes independence, cooperation, compassion, and respect for all.
+At A Child's Garden, we strive to develop the social and emotional growth of the children by providing them with challenging, engaging, and rich experiences.
+Our guidance policy promotes independence, cooperation, compassion and respect for all.
 We encourage open communication between the children as well as with adults, promoting positive relationships.
 These relationships create a welcoming, safe, and nurturing environment meeting the individual needs of each child.

-Educators use positive guidance to encourage successful interactions by:
+Educators use positive guidance to encourage successful interactions by

-- Encouraging children to develop their own solutions to problems and conflicts - Redirecting children away from the conflict - Encouraging children to understand their views and allow them to understand another person's point of view - Supporting children in developing self-regulation skills - Encouraging children to develop positive self-esteem by providing positive reinforcement and recognition - Encouraging children to be positive members of the community at A Child's Garden and the community at large
+- Encouraging children to develop their own solutions to problems and conflicts - Redirecting children away from the conflict - Encouraging children to understand their views and allow them to understand another person's point of view - Supporting children in developing self-regulation skills - Encouraging children to develop positive self-esteem by providing positive reinforcement & recognition - Encouraging children to be positive members of the community at A Child's Garden and the community at large

 Educators at A Child's Garden will follow the disciplinary practices set forth by the New Mexico Licensed Child Care Center Regulations.
-The following will NEVER be used:
+The following will NEVER be used

-- Physical punishment of any type including shaking, biting, hitting, physical restraint (see definition below), or putting anything in a child's mouth. - Withholding of food, rest, bathroom access, or outdoor activities. - Abusive or profane language including yelling, or any other form of public or private humiliation.
-This includes threats of physical punishment and/or coercion. - Unsupervised separation of the child (i.e., seclusion) - Any other type of punishment that is hazardous to the physical, mental, or psychological health of the child.
+- Physical punishment of any type including shaking, biting, hitting, or putting anything in a child's mouth. - Withholding of food, rest, bathroom access, or outdoor activities. - Abusive or profane language including yelling, or any other form of public or private humiliation.
+This includes threats of physical punishment. - ✤ Unsupervised separation of the child. - Any other type of punishment that is hazardous to the physical or mental health of the child.